 - Fee Information

-Total course price is normally $1,290 but Kickstart your Career Sale for 50% OFF and SAVE $645.
-Offer ends soon.
-Course is inclusive of the following items:
+Total course price is normally $1,290 Now $990 SAVE $300.
+Offer available for a limited time.
+The course fee is inclusive of the following items:

 - Trainer and assessor support by phone and email

-- Up to 12 months to complete the course
+- Up to 18 months’ access to complete the course

-- Certificate and Record of Results issuance (does not include replacement certificates)
+- Certificate and a record of results upon successful completion of the course (does not include replacement certificate)